 5. 1 Styrofoam Wreath Form (the wreath form shown here is 14″) will act as the base of your Balloon Wreath.

 1. Create a small cluster containing 12 balloons (all facing the same direction).
 Securely wrap a rubber band around the cluster, in between the neck of the balloon and top of the balloon.
 Continue doing this process until all the balloons are used up.

 2. To adhere the balloon cluster to the wreath form, attach the balloon cluster to the front of the wreath with a greening pin.

 3. Continue attaching each balloon cluster to the wreath (starting with the top of the wreath surface), going in a circular direction.
 Then fill-in along the outer and inner rims of the wreath form, ensuring that the white wreath form is no longer visible.

 4. After all the balloon clusters have been securely adhered to the balloon wreath, you are ready to add the wreath hook to the back.
 Simply push the prongs into the styrofoam balloon wreath form, and you’re done.

 This entire project takes approximately 1-2 hours to do.
-For less than $30, you can easily and quickly create a beautiful DIY Balloon Wreath that you can proudly display on your door for years to come.
+You can easily and quickly create a beautiful DIY Balloon Wreath that you can proudly display on your door for years to come.
 Enjoy!